-I was a bit surprised when the lift doors was opened.
-Something jumped on my mind like “Oh no, I’m too old for this.” cause as far as I could see were mostly teenagers.
+I was a bit surprised when the lift doors were opened.
+Something jumped in my mind like, “Oh no, I’m too old for this.”.
+As far as I could see they were mostly teenagers.
 It was a cultural night kind of.
 Something interesting was happening.
 Alcohols, spirits, snacks, flags, you know, when different people from all over the world were in the same room and made a midnight party.
 I just stood and felt awkward a bit.
-Wish I knew it like hours before, I could manage myself among them.
+Iwish I knew it like hours before, at least I would manage myself among them.

 I stood and breathed.
 It was so serene I might say.
-I could even remember the smell after the rain was.
+I could even remember the smell after the rain.
 I felt frozen yet blessed at 12.10AM.
-I sat on one cushion that was a bit soppy after I managed with an iPhone picture.
+I sat on one cushion that was a bit soppy after I managed taking a picture of the sky with my iPhone.
 I just wanted to feel the night.
 I just wanted to ensure that I was still under the same sky but in another part of the world, far away from home.
 I couldn’t literally stop smiling to the sky.

 He sat by my side.
-With a cigarette in his hand we acquainted ourself.
-His name is Hasan.
-Hasan Tasci.
-My cheesiness came out instantly when, “Oh no! you were born in France!
+With a cigarette in his hand we acquainted ourselves.
+His name is Hasan, Hasan Tasci.
+My cheesiness came out instantly.
+“Oh no! you were born in France!
 Hasan, I met with two guys also from Paris!” (you know me, I have a very high cheesiness level, esp if you mention about Paris, or France, so please don’t judge me).
 I felt nasty to myself as I remembered.
 I know, but I wanted to become who I really am.
 Paris, croissant, what else again that could turn myself into the cheesiest person on earth?

-“Hasan, you know what, I just want to sit down at one cafe with a warm croissant and a cup of cappuccino, in Paris”, the same sentence I repeat every time I dream about one fine day in Paris.
+“Hasan, you know what, I just want to sit down at one cafe with a warm croissant and a cup of cappuccino, in Paris”.
+The same sentence I repeat every time I dream about one fine day in Paris.
 I said the same to Hasan.
 Hasan was smiling when he heard it.
-We sat very close cause he barely speaks English.
+We sat closely cause he barely speaks English.
 When I asked and answered in English, he looked a bit puzzled.
-Few times I had to wide my ears open when he spoke.
-Sometimes I found it a bit funny when I knew what he meant to say but took for minutes arranging the words to a sentence.
+Few times I had to wide my ears opened when he spoke.
+Sometimes I found it a bit funny when I knew what he meant to say but took for minutes arranging words to become a sentence.
 Hasan is Turkish by blood but born in France.
-He is French, speaks French and Turkish very fluently.
-Tho few times I apologized when I spoke too fast but he was kinda fine, “That’s okay Azis, I want to exercise my English.
+He is French, speaks French and Turkish fluently.
+Although a few times I apologized when I spoke too fast but he was kinda fine.
+“That’s okay Azis, I want to exercise my English.
 I’m happy to hear you speak English”.

 I was laughing.
-Hasan, you were too funny.
+He was too funny.
 I wanted to say, “No no, send me a ticket to Paris and I’ll eat my fresh French croissant”.
-Yes, it was definitely a crap if I said so, no, I’m not that bad.
-I shaked Hasan’s hand and said “We will see in Paris” with some giggles.
+It was definitely a crap if I said so, no, I’m not that bad.
+I shaked Hasan’s hand and said “We will see in Paris.” with some giggles.

-“I know, wish we had more time to share stories.
-Paris, haha but I also need to rest Hasan, I have to go to the airport to Cappadocia by 8”.
-Hasan said he was staying in that hostel for 7 days, but that morning was my last day.
+“I know!
+I wish we had more time to share stories about Paris, haha, but I also need to rest Hasan, I have to go to the airport to Cappadocia by 8.”.
+Hasan said he was staying at that hostel for 7 days, but that morning was my last day.
 I didn’t want to make the same mistake like what I did in Kyoto.
 I asked his number but he couldn’t remember his French number.
 Hasan gave his email instead.
-“Are you in Facebook?” he asked.
-“Sure, but it has been a while I do not open my account, I feel Facebook is so boring these days”.
-He let me typed my account in Facebook on his smart phone.
-That was the only way we could connect each other after all.
-“I’ll let you know if I come back from Cappadocia, we can find Turkish coffee and continue our stories”
+“Are you on Facebook?.”, he asked.
+“Yeah sure, but it’s been a while I do not open my account, I just feel Facebook is so boring these days.”.
+He let me typed my account on Facebook so he could add mine to his list.
+That was the only way we could connect after all.
+“I’ll let you know if I come back from Cappadocia, we can find Turkish coffee and continue our stories.”

 The second time I met Hasan was late night after the drama.
 I flew from Kayseri with a positive mind that my last two days in Istanbul would be unforgettable.
 It was unforgettable, indeed.
 In so many ways.